 Adjustments to senior phase curriculum architecture, in line with the original design intentions of CfE, would mean that initial presentation decisions would not be made until at least a year later- February of S3- when young people have had full opportunity to have their prior learning and achievement within the BGE assessed, recorded and considered.

-The NQ Review Group has agreed that centres must provide an accurate indication of their presentation patterns by November.
+The NQ Review Group has agreed that centres must provide an accurate indication of their presentation patterns by November of the school session in which the qualification is being undertaken.